 - Used for Gender-inverted parody in Monsters vs. Aliens.
 A couple making out in their car are the first to see the giant robot probe, but this time the chick is pushing for sex from the cowardly Jerk Jock.
 The chick decides to check it out, and the jock, not wanting to be left alone, reluctantly follows her, only to trip over a fence and sprain his ankle.
 As the woman carries her injured boyfriend, a giant eye appears in the sky and the couple shriek in terror.

 - Parodied in Planet 51, where the teens are actually aliens.

-- In The Remake of The Blob this trope is played with.
+- In The Blob (1988), this trope is played with.
 The Jerk Jock has driven to a secluded spot and gotten his date drunk so he can have his way with her.
 He looks away for a minute, then begins to unbutton her blouse.
-When he reaches in, the Blob, who has eaten the girl from the far side, out of his immediate view, grabs him and consumes him.
+When he reaches in, the Blob, who has eaten the girl from the far side (and the inside-out), out of his immediate view, grabs him and consumes him.

 - In the first of The Lost Boys movies, the teens at make-out point are the first victims of the titular vampires.